Code-Institute-Submissions/MP3-1/test.md

 ### Catalog Page

 Page displays 10 records from a database.
 Pagination links work as expected.
-When logged in as an administrator `Edit` and `Delete` buttons are visible work as expected.
+When logged in as an administrator `Edit` and `Delete` buttons are visible and work as expected.

 ![](md_data/test/catalog_administrator.png)